reedlevinson/home/logistics/syllabus.md

 ### Programs that crash

 Your lab solutions are graded on _correctness_, _style_, _design_, and _documentation_.
 Each lab requires you to document your own tests and test results; the graders  will also compile and run your program with their own test cases.
 If your program crashes when the graders run a particular test, your program will be marked as incorrect for that test.
 If your program does not compile, you will lose all correctness points.
-The best way to avoid that situation is to ensure that your program compiles with  no errors or warnings and doesn't crash on the `plank.thayer.dartmouth.edu` system in the first place.
+The best way to avoid that situation is to ensure that your program compiles with  no errors or warnings and doesn't crash on the `plink.thayer.dartmouth.edu` system in the first place.

 Learning how to follow a specification to create, debug, and test your programs is a key part of this course.